R. E. Foster: Cricket career

 Foster was educated at Malvern College and University College, Oxford.
 He first played for Oxford University Cricket Club in 1897; in addition to cricket, he also represented Oxford at football, racquets and golf.
 However, although he did fairly well, it was not until 1899 that his beautiful and immaculate driving to the off-side made him into one of the finest batsmen of his time.
-He had played for Worcestershire while they were still a minor county but in 1899, their inaugural season as a first-class county, he and his brother Wilfrid Foster both scored two hundreds in a match (against Hampshire), a feat which remains unique in county cricket.
-In 1900, as captain of Oxford, he scored 171 to set the record for the highest individual score in the Varsity Match, and he scored 102 not out and 136 for the Gentlemen against the Players at Lord's, the first man to score two centuries in a match in the Gentleman v Players series.
+He first played for Worcestershire while they were still a minor county but against Hampshire in 1899, their inaugural season as a first-class county, he and his brother Wilfrid Foster both scored two hundreds in a match, a feat which remains unique in county cricket.
+In 1900, as captain of Oxford, he scored 171 to set the record for the highest individual score in the Varsity Match, and he scored 102 not out and 136 for the Gentlemen against the Players at Lord's, the first man to score two centuries in a match in that series.
 In total, Foster scored 930 runs at an average of 77.5 for Oxford in the 1900 season, a record in University cricket.

-For these performances, Foster was named a Wisden Cricketer of the Year in 1901 and the following year a superb run of form for Worcestershire resulted in him scoring 1,957 runs, at an average of 54.36.
-However, business prevented him representing the Marylebone Cricket Club (MCC) in Australia the following year and England undoubtedly missed his brilliant batting.
-Moreover, apart from one match against Warwickshire, he could devote no time to first-class cricket in May and June 1902, ruling him out of contention for an England place against Australia.
+For these performances, Foster was named a Wisden Cricketer of the Year in 1901 and the following year a superb run of form for Worcestershire resulted in him scoring 1,957 runs at an average of 54.36.
+However, business prevented him representing the MCC in Australia the following winter and England undoubtedly missed his brilliant batting.
+Moreover, apart from one match against Warwickshire, he could devote no time to first-class cricket in May and June 1902, again ruling him out of contention for an England place against Australia.